gitlabform/gitlabform/README.md

 The GitLabForm logo is based on the GitLab logos available [here](https://about.gitlab.com/press/), and like the original art is licensed under the [Creative Commons Attribution Non-Commercial ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+All the logos shown in the "Used by" section below to their respective owners.